 Upon receiving notice, the employee is entitled to two paid days off per week to search for a new job.
 This provision ensures that the employee has sufficient time and resources to secure new employment opportunities.

-Will an employee be entitled to severance pay upon termination?
+Will a Cameroon employee be entitled to severance pay upon termination?

 When an employer terminates a permanent employment contract, except for reason of gross misconduct, the employee is entitled to severance pay if they have worked for at least two successive years.

 The amount of severance pay is based on the length of service and corresponds to a percentage of the monthly gross salary for the last 12 months.
 The percentages are as follows: